Moestafa El Kabir: Mjällby AIF

 It was announced on 7 March 2010 that El Kabir moved to Sweden, joining new promoted Allsvenskan side Mjällby AIF, signing a two–year contract.
 Upon joining the club, he said: "I am really so happy that I'm here in Sweden have signed.
 It feels like a relief.
 Finally I feel that I have confidence again.
 Although I have a two and a half year contract, the plan is to be resold after one year.
 I want to go higher and know I can.
 I see it as a good opportunity to put myself in the spotlight again."

 El Kabir made his Mjällby AIF debut, starting a match and played 75 minutes before being substituted, in a 0–0 draw against AIK in the opening game of the season.
 Two weeks later on 29 March 2010, he scored his first goal for the club, in a 2–0 away win against Örebro SK.
 His second goal for the club came on 19 April 2010 against BK Häcken, scoring the only goal of the game, in a 1–0 win.
-After being sidelined on two occasions, El Kabir scored in the next two matches between 15 May 2010 and 22 May 2010, scoring twice against Malmö FF and once against Åtvidabergs.
+After being sidelined on two occasions, El Kabir scored in the next two matches between 15 May 2010 and 22 May 2010, scoring twice against Malmö FF and once against Åtvidaberg.
 Two months later on 4 July 2010, he scored four times in the fourth round of the Svenska Cupen, winning 4–1 against Malmö FF.
 This was followed up by scoring in a 3–0 win against Örebro SK in the quarter–finals of the Svenska Cupen.
 However during a 1–0 loss against IF Brommapojkarna on 24 July 2010, El Kabir was sent–off for the second time in the 86th minute for a second bookable offence.
 After the match, Manager Peter Swärdh criticised him, describing him as "temperamental" and let down both the team and his teammates.
 Following a one match suspension, El Kabir returned to the starting line–up against GAIS, as Mjällby AIF lost 3–2 on 7 August 2010.
 Two weeks later on 21 August 2010, he scored twice for the side, as Mjällby AIF drew 3–3 against Gefle.
-A month later on 27 September 2010, El Kabir scored his thirteen goal of the season, as well as, setting up the club's second goal of the game, in a 3–0 win against Djurgårdens.
-After serving a one match suspension following his booking during a match against Djurgårdens on 27 September 2010, he scored the next two goals against Halmstads and Kalmar FF.
+A month later on 27 September 2010, El Kabir scored his thirteen goal of the season, as well as, setting up the club's second goal of the game, in a 3–0 win against Djurgården.
+After serving a one match suspension following his booking during a match against Djurgården on 27 September 2010, he scored the next two goals against Halmstad and Kalmar FF.
 Despite being sidelined throughout the 2010 season, El Kabir continued to be in the first team regular for Mjällby AIF, playing in an attacking position.
 In his first season at the club, he made twenty–seven appearances and scoring five times in all competitions.